smscommunity/sms-guide/_game/shines/delfino/honeyskip.md

 # Honey Skip
 *( guide by **Metacor** and **shoutplenty** – [original](https://pastebin.com/T2z8zWtc) / [gist](https://gist.github.com/Metacor/6392df6b11599370f479f87f4df5431d) )*

+A death-abuse cutscene skip that saves between 10-20 seconds depending on setup time.

 **Honey Skip** is a balancing act between:
 * How far forward you are
 * How far left/right you are